AndreWohnsland/andrewohnsland.github.io/README.md

 ## Markdown Support

 The blog text is writen in Markdown and is parsed into HTML with help of the [remark](https://github.com/remarkjs/remark) parser.
-In addition,...... some plugins and custom renders were defined to have even more possibilities.
+In addition, some plugins and custom renders were defined to have even more possibilities.

 Features supported in Markdown: